King Richard III was unseated during a battle and cried out for a horse because he knew he was vulnerable.

 The player with the three kings moves first.
 Each of the kings is moved in any order.
 Then the knight moves.
 The aim of the game for White is to capture the knight.
 The kings cannot capture each other nor remain in check from the knight.
 There are three winning conditions for Black:

-- the knight forks two (or three) kings, or
+- the knight captures a king, or

-- the knight survives for 20 moves, or
+- the knight survives for 20 moves